Guild joins Amicus Brief in Support of Comic Creators & Artist

-Guild Member Ed Shems Testified on Copyrights and First Sale
+Guild Member Ed Shems Testifies on Copyrights and First Sale

 Posted by Rebecca Blake on June 17, 2014